ABHINAVGOPALAM/FDS-Project/Algorithm.md

 * Initialize a visited array and mark the starting vertex as visited.

 * Follow the below process till the queue becomes empty:
-1. Remove the first vertex of the queue.
+   - Remove the first vertex of the queue.
-2. Mark that vertex as visited.
+   - Mark that vertex as visited
-3. Insert all the unvisited neighbors of the vertex into the queue.
+   - Insert all the unvisited neighbors of the vertex into the queue.

+# CREATE GRAPH

+* for adjacency list
+   - initialize an array of self referencial structure and make every entry link to NULL
+   - iterate through the list and add adjacent vertices for each vertex
+   - adjacent vertices are the next 6 vertices on the board for any given vertex
+* for adjacency matrix
+   - initialize a 2-dimensional array
+   - iterate through the array and set the values 1 for the vertices adjacent to each vertex
+   - adjacent vertices are the next 6 vertices on the board for any given vertex

 # SNAKE AND LADDER FUNCTION